 The Company's long-term debt is subject to interest rate risk as the required payments to service the debts will fluctuate as a result of the variable lending rate.
-There has been a decrease to the interest rate risk exposure from 2023 due to a decrease in long-term debt during the year.
+There has been a decrease to the interest rate risk exposure compared to the fiscal year ended April 30, 2024 due to a decrease in long-term debt.

-A change of 100 basis points on interest rates would have changed finance costs by \$31,000 (2023: \$33,000).
+A change of 100 basis points on interest rates would have changed finance costs by \$47,000 during the ninemonth period ended January 31, 2025 (2024: \$50,000).
 This analysis assumes that all other variables remain constant.

-22. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (cont'd)...
+23. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (cont'd)...